 EVE NAMES CAIN

 Cain is the first person born, the eldest of the twins Cain and Abel.
-Later, as Cain sees himself as not only first, but foremost, his problems begin.
+Later, as Cain sees himself as first and foremost, his problems begin.
 However, we begin in chapter 4.1, “I have gained me a son with the help of God.”

 By pronouncing first that she had ‘gained’, which lends itself to how we acquire, and similar to how the fruit in the Garden was acquired, this tell-tale sign is compounded by putting acquisition and Self first, as indicated by the phrase “…gained me.”
-Likewise, Cain will put himself first, nor will he use wisdom to self-inspect, and will continue to push himself and his agenda.
+Likewise, Cain will put himself.
+First, will not use wisdom to self-inspect and will continue to push himself and his agenda.
+He believes he is in some way either gaining or is being treated unfairly.
+Alternately, Abel receives the blessing of God through fealty and righteous behavior—simple.
+Abel does not struggle; Cain constantly struggles.

 Eve’s afterthought is also questionable, “…with the help of God.”
 God is mentioned second, not first.
-In Eve’s case, she repeats the same mistake as in the Garden, removing God into second standing, and thus plucks the fruit.
-The name Kayin (Kain) also relates to sharpened as a spear, self-centered.
+In Eve’s case, she repeats the same mistake as in the Garden, removing God into second standing and thus plucks the fruit.
+As for Cain, Kayin (Kain) also relates to being sharpened as a spear and being self-centered.
 Acquisition relates to the flesh, for that is the purpose for which we acquire (aggrandize self).
-Cain will admirably demonstrate acquisition, and as we will see later in this series, also greed.
+As we will see later in this series, Cain will admirably demonstrate greed and acquisition.

 A common viewpoint interprets Eve as seeing herself as mankind’s co-creator with God, and thus unwittingly puts herself in a presumptuous position: God is mentioned second, and Cain is attached to gain, or as ‘Eve’s acquisition’.
-This viewpoint seems a harsh indictment of Eve, for Eve would naturally see herself in a co-creator role.
+This viewpoint seems to be a harsh indictment of Eve, for Eve would naturally see herself as a co-creator.
 She can do what Adam cannot do, have babies, and assuredly realizes this unique position.

 However, the allegory of Cain and Abel illustrates two lessons for the Way.
-The first lesson concerns how we name our world, and the second describes the nature of man and how he puts himself first, above the requirements of God.
+The first lesson concerns how we name our world, and the second describes man’s nature and how he puts himself first, above God’s requirements.

 The results of the fall become apparent in how Eve names Cain.
 The fallen man names his world after his delusion as to good and bad.
 Later, and after her family is destroyed, Eve names Seth as ‘granted (to) me’ instead of mentioning her gain.

 How do we carelessly speak and name?
-From our naming, what then may result?
-Eve’s misuse of the spoken word reflects the lesson of how we name the world, and thence how our misbegotten creations come into being.
+From how we name the world, what then may result?
+Eve’s misuse of the spoken word reflects the lesson of how we name the world and how our misbegotten creations come into being.
 Cain later speaks carelessly and resents God’s authority, God’s plan.
 Cain’s life will later become reckless, striving for gain, including desires for recognition.
 Desire, lust, and wrath will later turn him toward infamy.

 Sowing good seeds names your world.